A. K. Konuah: Early life

 Allotei Kobina Konuah was born in Accra in 1915 to Alexander Konuah and Yaba Aye, both were natives of the Gold Coast.
 He was a younger half brother to the statesman Kofi Konuah.

 In January 1929, Konuah was enrolled in Achimota School as a pioneer student of the secondary school department.
 In June 1931, he was enrolled in the Accra Academy as one of nineteen foundation students of the school.
 He became the first head prefect of the school the following year.
 He passed the Senior Cambridge School Certificate in 1933 and went on to teach in the school.
 He studied at Achimota College from May 1936 to July 1938 for his Inter B.A. degree.
-He continued at Wolsey Hall, Oxford and received his B.A. degree in 1943 via correspondence.
+Through correspondence with Wolsey Hall, Oxford, he received a B. A. degree from the University of London in 1943.
 Konuah had further education at Rutgers University in the United States in 1957.

 Career

 In 1934, he became a member of the teaching staff of the Accra Academy.
 Two year after this, he underwent a study-leave and returned to the teaching staff in 1938.
 In addition to his teaching duties, he served as sports master and, in 1947, he was instrumental in the admission of the Accra Academy to the fold of Aggrey Shield competing schools.
 He trained the school's athletes who won the Aggrey Shield in 1950 and 1951.

-On 31 December 1952, K.G.
-Konuah retired from heading the Accra Academy and handed over to A.K.
-Konuah as his successor.
-Allotei Konuah served as vice chairman of Conference of Heads of Day and Encouraged Secondary Schools (now CHASS), and as a council member of the University of Science and Technology in Kumasi.

-In 1959, he was a founding member of the National Symphony Orchestra.
+On 31 December 1952, K. G. Konuah retired from heading the Accra Academy and handed over to A. K. Konuah as his successor.
+In 1959, Konuah became a founding member of the National Symphony Orchestra.
 He also received Gold Coast Governor-General Lord Listowell on his visit to the Accra Academy as headmaster.
 Konuah also served on the Ghana Museum and Monuments Board.
+He was a member of the board of the Central Organization of Sports which replaced the Ghana Amateur Sports Council in 1961, as the governing sports body.
+Konuah was chairman of the Schools and Colleges Sports Federation.
+The federation organized the first ever national collegiate and schools sports competition in 1962.